Smooth sailing as Navico implements EDI solution

 Navico has successfully outsourced warehousing for its customers in the Americas to FedEx.

 The company’s manufacturing operations are based in Ensenada, Mexico.
-Products are made to order from logistics centres in the US, which cater for the Americas and the Netherlands.
-The Netherlands in turn supplies Europe, the Middle East, Africa, and Sydney, from where Asia-Pacific customers are supplied.
+Products are made to order from logistics centres in the US which cater for the Americas, Europe and APAC.

 “We haven’t run into any critical or showstopping issues following the go-live, which I think is testament to the quality of work that came out of the project,” says Wilson.